-Hominy is a food made from kernels of corn which are soaked in an alkali solution of either lime (the mineral, not the fruit) or lye.
+Hominy is a food made from kernels of corn.
+The kernels are soaked in an alkali solution of either lime (the mineral, not the fruit) or lye, which is a process called nixtamalization.
 The corrosive nature of the solution removes the hull and germ of the corn and causes the grain itself to puff up to about twice its normal size.

 Hominy can be made with either white or yellow corn.
 Specifically, hominy is made from maize, which is also called field corn.
 This type of corn is used in making corn meal, corn flakes, and other grain products, as opposed to sweet corn, which is the well-known vegetable that can be eaten on the cob.
 Hominy is the essential ingredient in such staples as grits and corn tortillas.

 Nixtamalization is a word that is derived from the Nahuatl language spoken by the pre-Columbian people of Mesoamerica who invented this process of soaking corn in an alkaline solution.

 Nixtamalization produces a number of changes in the corn.
 One of the most significant is that it alters the structure of the proteins and carbohydrates in the corn, allowing the ground grain to stick together when combined with water.
 The resulting dough, or masa, is what tortillas are made of.
 Without nixtamalization, the ground corn would not form a dough, and thus tortillas (and tortilla chips, and tamales, and taquerias) would not exist.

 Another benefit of nixtamalization is that it frees the niacin (vitamin B3) in the corn and allows it to be absorbed by human digestive tracts.
 Thus, nixtamalization unlocked a source of essential nutrients, allowing the Mesoamerican civilization to thrive and cook with the masa.